oleksii-honchar/nginx-reverse-proxy/README.md

 ## Solution description

 With NAT loopback disabled by the ISP, local network devices cannot access the proxied service using the `your-domain.tld` name.
 There are various options available for solving this problem, which are described below for educational purposes.
 The current solution utilizes a non-root `docker-compose` approach with `squid` and `dnsmasq`.
-Custom `arm64` `squid` image used to disable file logs and pipe them to docker native logs to manage log rotation on docker-compose level.
 Also, custom image of `cadvisor` used since there is no official `arm64` version(by 3/10/23).

-Configuration for `squid` and `dnsmasq` updated by `generate-config.bash` script on every docker  `make <command>`.
-One just need to have `project.env` properly filled.
+Also recommended to read [nrp-cli](https://github.com/oleksii-honchar/nrp-cli#nrp-cli) docs for more details on config preparation.

 Here is the deployment diagram for the solution:
 ![Deployment diagram](docs/deployment-diagram.jpg)